Hiking at the gorgeous Four Mills nature preserve in Pennsylvania

 Small waterfall at Ridley Creek State Park in Media, Pennsylvania

 This large 2000+ acre park in Delaware Township offers a plethora of recreational activities.
 You can easily plan an entire afternoon here, taking in the beautiful scenery, while also getting in a wonderful workout.
-Active types will enjoy the variety of recreational activities.
+A great place for any active types due to the variety of recreational activities.
 Whether you prefer to go fishing, take a guided horseback riding adventure, or enjoy one of the park’s 13 miles of trails, options abound for everyone.

 6. McKaig Nature Center